ajfisher/ajfisher.me/site/src/content/posts/2009-10-11-the-only-reason-why-linux-isnt-ready-for-prime-time-desktop.md

 date: 2009-10-11 01:58:00+00:00
 layout: post.hbt
 slug: the-only-reason-why-linux-isnt-ready-for-prime-time-desktop
+title: One feature away from desktop Linux
-title: The only reason why Linux isn't ready for prime time desktop
+excerpt: There is only one real reason Linux isn't ready for prime time desktop usage - but it is close.
 tags: OS, linux, desktop, presentation
 ---